Is expansion blind to the spatial curvature?

-This series of papers aims at studying the link between the non-relativistic (NR) regime, the relativistic regime and the topology of the Universe.
-In the first paper \citep{2022_Vigneron_c}, we showed that the NR limit of Einstein's equation is only possible if the spatial topology is Euclidean, i.e. for which the covering space is $\mE^3$.
-We direct the reader to Section~1.2 of \citep{2022_Vigneron_c} for a detailed definition of this term.
-This result leads to the following question: what relativistic equation (in other words what modification of the Einstein equation) should we consider in a spatial non-Euclidean topology if we want compatibility with the NR regime?
-On top of the pure mathematical motivation, we gave physical arguments to motivate this question \citep[Section 3.3]{2022_Vigneron_c}.
-The main requirements we draw for the new relativistic equation were: i) it should reduce to Einstein's equation in a Euclidean topology; ii) it must be second order in the metric derivatives.
-The solution we found is given by a semi-dynamical bi-metric theory similar to the one introduced by Rosen~\citep{1980_Rosen}, composed of one physical spacetime metric and one non-dynamical reference metric.
-The equations are the same as in \citep{1980_Rosen}, but the choice of reference metric is different and related to the spacetime topology.
-That theory should be considered instead of general relativity if one wants to study a model universe with a non-Euclidean topology and compatible with the non-relativistic regime.\saut
+In Ref.~\citep{2022_Vigneron_c}, we showed that the non-relativistic limit of the Einstein equation is only possible if the spatial topology is Euclidean, i.e. for which the covering space is $\mE^3$.
+We argued that this result can be interpreted as a signature of an inconsistency of general relativity in non-Euclidean topologies (see Sec.~4.3 in \citep{2022_Vigneron_c}).
+We then raised the following question: \textit{What relativistic equation admitting a non-relativistic limit in any topology should we consider?} The main requirements we drew for the new relativistic equation were the following: (i) It should reduce to the Einstein equation in a Euclidean topology; (ii) must be second order in the metric derivatives.
+In that same paper \citep{2022_Vigneron_c}, we proposed an answer to the above question in the form of a bi-connection theory similar to the one introduced by Rosen~\citep{1980_Rosen}.
+It is composed of one physical Lorentzian structure~$(\T g, \T\nabla)$ and one non-dynamical reference connection $\T{\bar\nabla}$.
+The equations in this theory are the same as in~\citep{1980_Rosen}, in particular, the Einstein equation is modified such that the physical spacetime Ricci curvature $R_{\mu\nu}$ is replaced by the difference between that curvature and the reference Ricci curvature $\bar R_{\mu\nu}$ arising from the reference connection [see Eq.~\eqref{eq:biCoEq}].
+The fundamental difference between Rosen's theory and the approach of \citep{2022_Vigneron_c} is in the choice of reference connection which \citep{2022_Vigneron_c} takes to be related to the spacetime topology.
+This theory only differs from general relativity in the case of non-Euclidean topologies, for which $\bar R_{\mu\nu} \not= 0$, and should be considered instead of the latter if one wants to study a model universe compatible with the non-relativistic regime in any topology.\saut